The Amazing Race Canada: Route Markers

 Route Markers are yellow and red flags that mark the places where teams must go.
 Most Route Markers are attached to the boxes that contain clue envelopes, but some may mark places where teams must go in order to complete tasks, or may be used to line a course that the teams must follow.

 Clues

 Clues are found throughout the legs in sealed envelopes, normally inside clue boxes.
-They give teams the information they need and tasks they need to do in order for them to progress.
+They give teams the information they need and tasks they need to do for them to progress.